elfalehed/FridayOS/README.md

 After building our kernel.
 We can see it as some sort of a light version. <br />
 Now any major changes are gonna be found in `cm-change` or You can use git fetch & pull to download any upgrade and edits I make in my own version. <br />
-Make sure you understand the Linux system layout and file system so You can edit and not screw things up.
+Make sure you understand the Linux system layout and file system so You can edit and not screw things up. <br />